Digital dividends: The positive effects of digital identity

 Here too, the task is on government services to be reliable, to protect public interests, people, and property.

-Now, this view, shared by an increasing number of countries, has the advantage of promoting the conditions for digital development centered on people and their changing usage habits.
+This view, shared by an increasing number of countries, has the advantage of promoting the conditions for digital development centered on people and their changing usage habits.

 These nations are seeking to boost efficiency, economic development, and inclusion with the ultimate aim of better serving their citizens in a reliable, secure, and transparent way.